sodafoundation/documentation/learning/dashboard/buildingblock/README.md

 - Less allows operations and functions.
 Operations allow addition, subtraction, division and multiplication of property values and colors, which can be used to create complex relationships between properties.
 - Functions map one-to-one with JavaScript code, allowing manipulation of values.

+# SCSS

+- SCSS (Sassy Cascading Style Sheets) is one of  two syntaxes available or the popular CSS preprocessor Sass (Syntactically Awesome Stylesheets).
+-  It can be used to style the visual elements of a webpage, including buttons, sliders, images, color schemes, fonts, themes, and layouts.
+As a true superset of CSS, all valid CSS is also valid SCSS.

+## FEATURES

+### 1. VARIABLES

+SCSS also supports variables.
+Variables can be used to store values that will be used throughout the stylesheet.
+This can be helpful when working with colors, sizes, and other values that might need to be changed frequently.

+### 2. MIXINS

+In SCSS, mixins allow you to create groups of CSS declarations that can be reused throughout the stylesheet.
+This can be helpful when working with vendor prefixes, complex animations, and other code that might need to be used in multiple places

 .